[Webinar] Policy-as-Code for Secure, Resilient Infrastructure

 • Dynamic community: Developer contributions will make the project more robust and adaptable to different use cases.
 Bugs and issues will be identified and resolved quickly to ensure reliability and stability.

-• Fast, reliable support: The growing community behind OpenTofu not only gives everyone the opportunity to influence the development of new features, but it also supplies the resources to ensure these features and bug fixes will be introduced rapidly.
+• Fast, reliable support: The growing community behind OpenTofu allows everyone to influence the development of new features and supplies the resources to ensure these features and bug fixes will be introduced rapidly.

-• Minimal risk: OpenTofu is published under MPL and is a part of the Linux Foundation (with the goal of joining CNCF), which provides the guarantee the tool remains truly open-source, forever.
+• Minimal risk: OpenTofu is published under MPL and is a part of the Linux Foundation (with the goal of joining CNCF), which guarantees that the tool will remain truly open-source forever.

-Contributing to OpenTofu can be easily done by checking the Contribution Guide.
-The easiest way you can contribute is by opening an issue, and every major change will be done through an RFC.
+Check the Contribution Guide to learn how to contribute to OpenTofu.
+The easiest way to do so is by opening an issue, and every major change will be made through an RFC.

-OpenTofu is the future of the Terraform ecosystem and having a truly open-source project to support all your IaC needs is the main priority.
+OpenTofu is the future of the Terraform ecosystem, and the main priority is having a truly open-source project to support all your IaC needs.

-One of the biggest advantages of using Pulumi for developing IaC is the fact that you can use programming languages you already know.
+One of the biggest advantages of using Pulumi for developing IaC is that you can use programming languages you already know.
 Cloud resources are described using languages like TypeScript, JavaScript, Python, Go, C#, Java, and YAML.
-Due to this varied support, most developers already knows one of the languages, enabling them to get started with Pulumi.
+Due to this varied support, most developers already know one of the languages, enabling them to get started with Pulumi.

-At a high level, Pulumi’s architecture consists of a language host, where the script files are developed, a CLI and deployment engine that create the cloud resources based on the scripts, and also ensure consistency, and a state management mechanism where the last deployed state information is stored for future operational reference.
+At a high level, Pulumi’s architecture consists of a language host, where the script files are developed, a CLI and deployment engine that creates the cloud resources based on the scripts and also ensures consistency, and a state management mechanism where the last deployed state information is stored for future operational reference.

 diagram presenting how Pulumi works

-The state is usually managed in Pulumi Service – a service hosted online – which is a default choice for any operation performed.
+The state is usually managed in Pulumi Service, a service hosted online, which is the default choice for any operation performed.
 However, it is possible to self-host this service and use it internally.
-Additionally, Pulumi also supports state backends like AWS S3, Azure Blob Storage, and Google Cloud Storage.
-State management is also possible on the local filesystem with an explicit –local flag.
+Additionally, Pulumi supports state backends like AWS S3, Azure Blob Storage, and Google Cloud Storage.
+State management is also possible on the local filesystem with an explicit local flag.

-Infrastructure expressed using one of the languages in Pulumi is considered to be declarative.
-When Pulumi binary executes the program files, it feeds the information related to the desired existence of a cloud resource to the deployment engine.
-The deployment engine in turn checks against the state backend and decides whether to create, update, or delete the resource.
+Infrastructure expressed using one of the languages in Pulumi is considered declarative.
+When the Pulumi binary executes the program files, it feeds the information related to the desired existence of a cloud resource to the deployment engine.
+The deployment engine, in turn, checks against the state backend and decides whether to create, update, or delete the resource.

-Pulumi SDK for the language of your choice, makes use of provider plugins that consist of resources.
-A provider in Pulumi corresponds to a cloud platform such as AWS, Microsoft Azure, and GCP.
+Pulumi SDK for the language of your choice uses provider plugins that consist of resources.
+In Pulumi, a provider corresponds to a cloud platform such as AWS, Microsoft Azure, and GCP.
 A resource corresponds to the services these cloud platforms provide.
 Providers use cloud platform APIs to perform the deployment operation as per the supplied program files.

 Check out Pulumi vs. Terraform.

 CloudFormation is a service provided by AWS to manage cloud resources in a more automated, reliable, consistent, and predictable manner.
-As the name suggests, AWS CloudFormation is a service provided by AWS, thus it is used to design, deploy, and manage AWS infrastructure.
+As the name suggests, AWS CloudFormation is provided by AWS to design, deploy, and manage AWS infrastructure.

 Infrastructure is defined using CloudFormation templates, which use JSON or YAML syntax.
-This is a very familiar and user-friendly format, so you can get started with CloudFormation templates quickly.
-However, given the abundance of services and related attributes, it is not straightforward to define the infrastructure in CloudFormation templates from scratch.
+The format is very familiar and user-friendly, so you can get started with CloudFormation templates quickly.
+However, the abundance of services and related attributes makes it difficult to define the infrastructure in CloudFormation templates from scratch.

 This is where the CloudFormation Designer comes in.
-CloudFormation Designer is an editor which helps you build CloudFormation templates from scratch.
-The simple drag-and-drop interface helps developers design their infrastructure requirements by selecting the components they need in their architecture and setting various attributes related to it.
-The CloudFormation designer simultaneously displays the output of the template on the same screen.
+CloudFormation Designer is an editor that helps you build CloudFormation templates from scratch.
+The simple drag-and-drop interface helps developers design their infrastructure requirements by selecting the components they need in their architecture and setting various related attributes.
+The CloudFormation designer simultaneously displays the template’s output on the same screen.

 aws cloudformation template

-Once the CloudFormation template is created and validated to create the infrastructure as defined, the infrastructure thus created is stored as a Stack.
-A Stack is a set of infrastructure managed using a specific Template.
-The Stack also provides various parameter and attribute information.
+The CloudFormation template is created and validated to create the infrastructure as defined.
+This infrastructure is stored as a stack — a set of infrastructure managed using a specific template that also provides various parameter and attribute information.

-For example, it keeps track of the events of creating and destroying the infrastructure, performs drift detection, protects from accidental termination, outputs the desired values from the infrastructure creation events, etc.
+For example, it tracks the events of creating and destroying the infrastructure, performs drift detection, protects against accidental termination, and outputs the desired values from the infrastructure creation events.

-When we update an existing infrastructure managed by CloudFormation templates, Change sets are created.
-Change sets provide a way to preview the changes which will be applied.
-They highlight the creation, deletion, and update activities that will be performed due to the modified CloudFormation templates.
+Updating an existing infrastructure managed by CloudFormation templates creates change sets, which provide a way to preview the changes that will be applied.
+They highlight the creation, deletion, and update activities that will be performed due to the template modifications.

-AWS CloudFormation templates help manage AWS infrastructure in a streamlined and consistent manner, with less possibility of human error.
+AWS CloudFormation templates help manage AWS infrastructure in a streamlined and consistent manner, with less potential for human error.
 AWS also provides a number of quick-start templates with pre-defined solutions.
 All the actions performed using the AWS CloudFormation web console can also be performed using AWS CLI.
 AWS also maintains a CloudFormation-specific CLI.

 Learn more: Terraform vs. AWS CloudFormation: The Ultimate Comparison

-Azure ARM templates serve a similar purpose for Azure as CloudFormation Templates do for AWS but with a few differences.
-To start Azure Resource Manager (ARM) Template is the Azure-native way to manage infrastructure as code.
+Azure ARM templates serve a similar purpose for Azure as CloudFormation templates do for AWS, but with a few differences.
+To start, the Azure Resource Manager (ARM) Template is the Azure-native way to manage infrastructure as code.

 ARM templates use JSON format to declare the desired state of infrastructure.
-A couple of ways to develop ARM templates are to use VS code extension developed by Microsoft to create ARM templates, and on the Azure portal as well.
+You can develop ARM templates using the VS code extension developed by Microsoft to create ARM templates and also on the Azure portal.

-Infrastructure in Azure is managed with respect to the subscription ID and resource group.
-ARM templates act as inputs to Azure Resource Manager, which interprets these templates and performs appropriate REST API calls to provision the resources.
+Infrastructure in Azure is managed according to the subscription ID and resource group.
+ARM templates act as inputs to ARM, which interprets these templates and performs appropriate REST API calls to provision the resources.
 The resources thus created are always associated with a particular subscription and resource group.

-There are several ways to work with ARM templates.
-After the portal, the most common options to deploy ARM templates are Azure CLI and PowerShell CLI.
-Verification of the deployment is performed by visiting the Resource Group page, which provides details about the successful and failed deployments.
+After the portal, the most common options for deploying ARM templates are Azure CLI and PowerShell CLI.
+The deployment can be verified by visiting the Resource Group page, which provides details about successful and failed deployments.

-The ARM templates implement the function to accept input variables as well as generate the output variable values after successful deployment.
+The ARM templates implement the function to accept input variables and generate output variable values after successful deployment.
 They also support certain template functions, which help in querying the resources during runtime.
-This helps build dynamic and flexible ARM templates by not requiring to hardcode certain values.
+This helps build dynamic and flexible ARM templates by not requiring the hardcoding of certain values.

-Unlike AWS CloudFormation change sets, when the ARM templates are updated with new resources or by removing the older resources, there is no verification step before the action is triggered.
+Unlike AWS CloudFormation change sets, when the ARM templates are updated with new resources or older resources are removed, the action is triggered without any preceding verification step.

-Google Deployment Manager is a service provided by Google Cloud Platform (GCP) to recreate compute environments in a predictable manner.
-Unlike AWS and Azure, the solution provided by Google Deployment Manager is not a full-fledged IaC solution but does assist in creating certain infrastructure components in GCP on a use-case basis.
+Google Deployment Manager is a service provided by Google Cloud to recreate compute environments in a predictable manner.
+Unlike AWS and Azure, the solution provided by Google Deployment Manager is not a full-fledged IaC solution but does assist in creating certain infrastructure components in Google Cloud on a use-case basis.

-Infrastructure is defined in YAML formatted configuration files.
-Every infrastructure component is represented as a resource in configuration files, and every resource has a type attribute that lets the deployment manager understand which REST APIs to use to provision the resource.
+Infrastructure is defined in YAML-formatted configuration files.
+Every infrastructure component is represented as a resource in these files, and each resource has a type attribute that lets the deployment manager understand which REST APIs to use to provision it.

 Each configuration file represents a single deployment.
-Every deployment has a user-defined name, which is used to access and analyze the status of deployment on the web console.
-To manage multiple resources in a single deployment, Templates are used as reusable building blocks.
-Templates are developed using Python or Jinja2 templating language.
+Every deployment has a user-defined name, which is used to access and analyze its statust on the web console.
+Templates are used as reusable building blocks to manage multiple resources in a single deployment.
+They are developed using Python or Jinja2 templating language.

-To deploy the configuration using Google Deployment Manager, Google Cloud CLI is used.
-Google Cloud CLI comes bundled with deployment-manager function to process the configuration YAML files.
+Google Cloud CLI is used to deploy the configuration using Google Deployment Manager.
+It comes bundled with a deployment-manager function to process the configuration YAML files.

-The information about the deployed components using the deployment manager is stored in a read-only object.
+Information about the deployed components using the deployment manager is stored in a read-only object.
 This object is called manifest and is an equivalent of the state file in Terraform.
-However, there is not much to manage as it only provides information for the currently deployed configuration.
+However, there is little to manage as it only provides information for the currently deployed configuration.
 Any following update to the configuration deployment creates a new manifest.

-There is no verification step involved when updating the deployment using configuration files.
-Instead, care has to be taken manually while making changes to the deployed configuration.
+There is no verification step involved when updating the deployment using configuration files, so it is important to take manual precautions when making changes to the deployed configuration.
 For example, the existing dependencies of any resource being replaced have to be verified before deploying the configuration.

-As mentioned earlier, Google Deployment Manager is a solution that is use-case-specific and works well for managing deployments within GCP.
+As mentioned earlier, Google Deployment Manager is a use-case-specific solution and works well for managing deployments within Google Cloud.
 However, it is not a complete IaC tool with all the bells and whistles we expect from other IaC solutions.

-If we want to deploy cloud applications on AWS while developing the IaC using familiar programming languages, AWS CDK is the right choice.
-With AWS CDK, you can develop IaC on AWS in the same IDE while leveraging the advantages offered by CloudFormation Templates.
+To deploy cloud applications on AWS while developing the IaC using familiar programming languages, AWS CDK is the right choice.
+With AWS CDK, you can develop IaC on AWS in the same IDE while leveraging the advantages offered by CloudFormation templates.

 As seen in the AWS CloudFormation section, it offers several infrastructure management features using IaC in the form of JSON and YAML.
 AWS CDK leverages all those features but allows developers to express and deploy their infrastructure using programming languages like Typescript, JavaScript, Go, C#, Python, and Java.

-However, AWS CDK offers far more than leveraging CloudFormation features in familiar programming languages.
-It is a way to develop the applications and the infrastructure these applications are hosted on, in the same IDE.
+However, AWS CDK offers far more than the ability to leverage CloudFormation features in familiar programming languages.
+It is a way to develop the applications and the infrastructure on which these applications are hosted in the same IDE.
 Thus, every iteration results in a fully deployed and functional application.

-AWS CDK uses of constructs, which define infrastructure components with proven defaults and flexibility to change them.
-The AWS Constructs library provides constructs for many AWS services that help in wrapping the complexity as well as taking care of interconnectivity between multiple services.
+AWS CDK uses constructs, which define infrastructure components with proven defaults and the flexibility to change them.
+The AWS Constructs library provides constructs for many AWS services that help wrap complexity and ensure interconnectivity between multiple services.

-Multiple constructs are put together to form a Stack, which is analogous to CloudFormation Stacks.
-Similarly, multiple Stacks can be part of a single App, thus enabling the interconnectivity between services included in multiple stacks.
-It is also possible to import existing CloudFormation templates into AWS CDK, and vice versa.
+Multiple constructs are put together to form a stack, which is analogous to CloudFormation stacks.
+Similarly, multiple stacks can be part of a single app, thus enabling the interconnectivity between services included in multiple stacks.
+Importing existing CloudFormation templates into AWS CDK is also possible, and vice versa.

 AWS Constructs also correspond to the CloudFormation resource types.
 These constructs come in three flavors.